sotetsuk/pgx/README.md

     state = step(state, action)  # state.reward (2,)
 ```

+> :warning: Pgx is currently in the beta version.
+Therefore, API is subject to change without notice.
+We aim to release v1.0.0 in April 2023.
+Opinions and comments are more than welcome!

 <!---
 ### Limitations (for the simplicity)
 * Does **NOT** support agent death and creation, which dynmically changes the array size.
 It does not well suit to GPU-accelerated computation.